 Sometimes you need a more complicated filter.
 For example, I may want to select a row if two conditions are met.
 I might also be interested in selecting a cell if one or another condition is met.
 Excel allows you to refine your filter with the use of the AND radio button and OR radio button.

-Using our wine store example, I might want to filter wines that have Cabernet in the description, but not Cabernet franc.
-The procedure is similar to above, but I added another condition and used the “And” radio button.
+Using our wine store example, I might want to filter wines that have Pinot in the description, but not Pinot Gris.
+The procedure is similar to the above, but I added another condition and used the “And” radio button.
 My second condition also uses the “does not contain” option.

 Once I’ve filtered for a specific wine term(s), I can quickly enter the value in the “Type” column for the resulting set.
 I can repeat this process for each wine type such as Zinfandel, Syrah, Chardonnay and so on.
 You may meet some examples that don’t fit your filters.
 In my spreadsheet, some descriptions don’t show the type of wine such as Monte Bello.

-Essentially what Excel’s autofilters allow you to do is to slice and dice your information.
+Essentially what Excel’s autofilters allow you to do is to slice and dice your rows.
 About the only limitation is if you have more than 1000 unique items in a list.
 It won’t help you empty the wine boxes, but it can help you decide where items should go.
 If you find some Monte Bello, save it for a special occasion.
 One when you’re far away from a computer.